+Wor-Wic does not tolerate discrimination, harassment or sexual harassment of any kind.
 If the allegation against an employee is substantiated, the employee is subject to disciplinary action, including possible dismissal.
-The immediate supervisor, in consultation with his or her supervisor(s) and the director of human resources, determines the appropriate corrective action(s) to be taken.
-The immediate supervisor prepares a written memorandum addressed to the accused, outlining the corrective action(s) to be taken, and forwards a copy to the director of human resources to be placed in the personnel file of the accused.
-The immediate supervisor is responsible for the implementation and followup of the corrective action(s).
+The vice president of that employee, in consultation with human resources, determines the appropriate corrective action(s) to be taken, prepares a written memorandum addressed to the accused that outlines the corrective action(s) to be taken, forwards a copy to the immediate supervisor of the accused and provides a copy to the director of human resources for placement in the personnel file of the accused.
+The immediate supervisor is responsible for the implementation and follow-up of the corrective action(s).
 College policies and procedures regarding dismissal, including any appeals that exist, govern the handling of complaints against employees.